This is a nylon model of a twisted

 disassemble it and reassemble it?
 Was it just a visual

-it a "masterpiece" displayed to prove the skill of the
+assembled?
+Was it a "masterpiece" displayed to prove the

-furniture or carriage maker, which someone casually put together
+wooden furniture or carriage maker, which someone casually put

-chain?
-I have no knowledge about any of this.
-Let
+together into a chain?
+I have no knowledge about any of

-me know if you find out anything illuminating about these
+this.
+Let Bret and me know if you find out anything

 If you have access to a 3D printer

-making individual parts that you can link together.
-The
+that you can link together.
+The last three files are

-three files are closed cycles; each is a rigid model in which
+closed cycles; each is a rigid model in which the parts

 Adam Mayer uploaded my stl file